Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 - Want rubric-based feedback on writing quality

-- Need Google Classroom integration (CoGrader)
+- Need Google Classroom integration (CoGrader) or analytics (Marking.ai)

 The STEM Grading Challenge: Why Most Tools Fall Short